telerik/kendo-themes/packages/default/docs/customization-button.md

 ---
-title: Customizing Buttons
+title: Customizing Button
-description: "Refer to the list of the Kendo UI Material theme variables available for customization."
+description: "Refer to the list of the Kendo UI Default theme variables available for customization."
-slug: variables_kendothemematerial_buttons
+slug: variables_kendothemedefault_button
 position: 9
 ---

-# Customizing Buttons
+# Customizing Button

 The following table lists the available variables for customization.